 Are these charges of racism fair?
 Perhaps.
 Garrison may not have been completely immune to the ideas about differences between races that pervaded the air of the nineteenth century.
 However, the whole tenor of his life was to fight against not only slavery but also the idea that the races should be separate.
-For example, from the very first issue of his newspaper, he fought strongly for three concepts that were utterly unique:
+For example, from the very first issue of his newspaper, he fought strongly for four concepts that were utterly unique:

 - Blacks and Whites Should Work Together Against Slavery: He deliberately integrated his Anti-Slavery Societies at a time when that was seen as scandalous.
 Anti-slavery societies let not only black and white men but also black and white women work together in a common cause.

 - Talents of Black Men and Women Should Be Sought and Developed: He solicited black men and women to write articles for his paper in the very first year of its publication.
 Garrison frequently found and trained black men and women as lecturers and workers for abolitionism, giving them access to education, information and promotional opportunities for their businesses and writing.